cperead/nyt_data_etl_pipeline/README.md

 ## 5. Data Consumption with MongoDB (Standalone script - Not in a container)
 With this Jupyter Notebook you can explore the data retrieved from the JSON files and stored in a MongoDB collection.
-There is no need to install MongoDB, you can run the container.
+There is no need to install MongoDB, you only need to run a backgroun container with mongo.
 You can find some MongoDB queries explore the data. [etl/query_mongodb.ipynb](https://github.com/cperead/nyt_data_etl_pipeline/blob/main/etl/query_mongodb.ipynb)

 <br><br>